mhsendur/ChatGPT-Grade-Predictor/README.md

 **2. Feature engineering:** For our Feature Engineering section in our project we have aimed to select, manipulate, and transform raw data into meaningful and relevant features that enhance the performance and accuracy of the model.
 We have decided to display some of the actions that we have taken through images and brief explanations below.

 <img width="724" alt="Screenshot 2024-01-19 at 18 59 45" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/32762329-08bd-4473-9bed-64dd6e4db398"> <br>
-gives sentimental value of the user prompts by emotion analysis
+- Gives sentimental value of the user prompts by emotion analysis

 <img width="855" alt="Screenshot 2024-01-19 at 19 01 05" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/8047ac16-9bc0-4648-84ad-9b6312b75344"> <br>
-checks for the similarity of the question asked with the actual question
+- Checks for the similarity of the question asked with the actual question

 <img width="986" alt="Screenshot 2024-01-19 at 19 01 16" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/23d06cf1-30a3-4ee4-9d2b-c0fdba543ada"> <br>
-checks if the questions were solved one by one or in a disorganized way
+- Checks if the questions were solved one by one or in a disorganized way

                                 **There are many more features implemented which can be seen in the ipynb file**